avinetworks/avi-helm-charts/docs/AKO/gateway-api/gateway-api.md

 #### GatewayClass

 GatewayClass aggregates a group of Gateway objects, similar to how IngressClass aggregates a group of Ingress objects.
-GatewayClasses formalize types of load balancing implementations which can be different for different load balancing vendors (Avi/Nginx/HAProxy etc.), or can point to different load balancing parameters for a single load balancing vendor (via the `Parameters` key).
+GatewayClasses formalize types of load balancing implementations which can be different for different load balancing vendors (Avi/Nginx/HAProxy etc.), or can point to different load balancing parameters for a single load balancing vendor (via the `parametersRef` key).

 AKO identifies GatewayClasses that point to `ako.vmware.com/avi-lb` as the `.spec.controller` value, in the GatewayClass object.
 A sample GatewayClass object can look something like